chanjunren/where-params-generator/README.md

 Simple Program to help output all fields in branches to improve branch coverage in projects

+Todo / Cases to consider:
+- Comments (Single and multiline)
+- Generating objects with their respective nested branch params
+- Outputting of text
+- Support for biz exceptions

 Concepts / Things to look up for future development if necessary
 - Java Syntax / Semantics
 - Tokenizing